ShokrollahMichaelMeraj/Kaggle_dataset_Supercar_price_prediction/README.md

-# Kaggle_dataset_Supercar_price_prediction.
+# Kaggle_dataset_Supercar_0to60_time_prediction.

 ## To do section:

 - ✅ set up architecture and file system.
 (DONE)
 - ✅ choose which kaggle dataset we want?
 (DONE): Final pick "Elite_Sports_Cars_in_Data.csv".
-- ✅ Mockup UI
+- ✅ Mockup gui: done
-- ❌ choose direction:
--   do we want an interactive app? pros and cons
--   do we want to just keep it a notebook? pros and cons
-- ❌ Preprocessing -> ....
+- ❌ new exploration -> ....
 -
+- new features:

+    - year (discounter or decay varible because older cars will have reduced horsepower)
+    - initial horsepower
+    - millage
+    - engine size
+    - top speed,
+    - weight.
+    - torque

+- need to make a fast api for the react app,
+- need to trian and set up model.
+- exploration
+0- set up either google workspace